rackerlabs/riss/service-design/selecting-an-event-channel.md

 * Should accept event notifications represented using the [Atom Syndication Format](https://tools.ietf.org/html/rfc4287)
 * Should offer the ability for clients to publish or consume events in either XML or JSON, and adapt from one format to another transparently
 * Should optionally validate event notifications against a per-channel schema to ensure that producers only produce event notifications that conform to the published representation contract
+* Should optionally provide producers with a batch / bulk API capability to allow producers to publish multiple event notifications in a single request

-TODO: add something about a batch / bulk API capability
+* Should optionally provide consumers with a batch / bulk API capability to allow consumers to receive to multiple event notifications from a single request

 ## Alternatives